jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 > *Etter's Key Principle: Use a lightweight markup language*
 >
 > As the prerequisites state, your resume must be in Markdown format.
 According to Etter, Markdown is the most widely used lightweight markup language in the world.
-Lightweight markup makes it easier to build websites using human-readable content.
-Additionally, Etter mentions the separation between content and style.
-By using markdown, you can easily apply various themes and styles to your content!
+Lightweight markup makes it easier to produce XML, which is used to build websites.
+Thus, lightweight markup makes it easier to build websites using human-readable content.
+So, by having your resume in Markdown format, you are able to quickly turn it into content on a hosted website!

 1. Open the **File Explorer** ![File Explorer](images/file-explorer.PNG)
 2. Navigate to the `myresume` folder